rancher/rancher.github.io/rancher/v1.5/en/cattle/external-dns-service/index.md

 * Click Select next to Create Your Own Policy
 * Name it the same name as the user from above (this will make it easier to find later)
 * Paste this in as the Policy Document and click Create Policy at the bottom

+**NOTE:** Be sure to substitute your HOSTED_ZONE_ID for the placeholder below.
+You can find it to the right of your zone name in the Route 53 panel at AWS.

 ```
 {
     "Version": "2012-10-17",